-It’s not the first sport that jumps to mind when you talk to the typical American sports bettor, but rugby’s growing interest here in the United States definitely makes it an intriguing betting option at online sportsbooks.
+It’s not the first sport that jumps to mind when you talk to the typical American sports bettor, but rugby’s growing interest here in the United States definitely makes it an intriguing betting option at online sportsbooks in New York.

 There are two versions of the game you’ll come across while perusing your rugby betting options: rugby union and rugby league.
 Both have followings and professional leagues around the world — including here in the United States.

 Best sites to bet on rugby in New York

 How to bet on rugby online in New York

 To begin making rugby bets in NY with a legal sports betting app, you’ll need an account.
 You have to be 21 or older and must be within state lines when placing bets.
 This will be verified with the assistance of geolocation tracking software.
 As for setting up an account, just do the following.

 - Hit our links to claim the bonus and begin the registration process.

 - Follow the prompts and enter your details.

 - Confirm that everything is correct, verify your age, and accept the terms.